Meth side effects may be enjoyable for some but can lead to many short-term and…

 People usually use it one of three ways: smoking it, snorting it, or injecting it intravenously (into their veins) with a needle.
 Although it is odorless in its regular crystalline or powdered state, meth gives off a “chemical” smell when smoked.
 Some compare the chemical smell of the drug to cleaning products or, more specifically, ammonia.

 Meth releases a massive rush of dopamine in the brain which creates a feeling of euphoria in the user.
 It causes hyperactivity and increased talkativeness.
 It causes users to feel energized and results in jumpiness and being overly verbal.
-When someone is high on speed they often feel overly confident and that they can accomplish many things at once.
+When someone is high on speed, they often feel overly confident and that they can accomplish many things at once.

-How Meth Impacts Your Body Over Time
+Meth Effects on Your Body Over Time

 From an outside perspective, though, meth users usually look anything but okay.
 Although they may believe they can handle a number of tasks at a time, usually they end up hyper-focused on a single, menial task for any number of hours.
 Someone high on crystal may end up cleaning for hours at a time or taking objects apart and attempting to reassemble them.